SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Server can interface with database
 - Server-to-server requests are faster
 - Secrets are kept on the server
-- Status: Solid
+- Current status: Solid

 <!--
 - Each pattern we discuss will have a status at the end
 - "Solid" means that you could build your business on their pattern without worrying
-- As we will see, other statues inspire much less confidence...
+- As we will see, other patterns inspire much less confidence...
 -->

 ---